Class File

 param name="bold"

-value=true or false, true = yes bold, false = not bold - plain
+value=true or false, true = yes bold, false = not bold - plain text

 DEFAULT: false